ananddayalan/react-native-material-design-searchbar/README.md

 - `placeholderColor`: Optional string, use it to define a different placeholder color, default is `#bdbdbd`
 - `returnKeyType`: Optional string, use it to customize the return key type
 - `padding`: Optional string, use it to define a different padding size, default is `5`
-- `inputStyle`: Optional string, use it to pass your style to the `TextInput`
+- `inputStyle`: Optional string, use it to pass your style to the containing `View`
 - `inputProps`: Optional object, use it to pass additional props to the `TextInput`, for example `{autoFocus: true}`
+- `textStyle`: Optional string, use it to pass your style to the `TextInput`

 The React packager will include the SearchBar component in your app's JS package and make it available for your app to use.